FTChinese/reader-react/README.md

 * `/reader/verification/:token` Verify user's email.
 * `/reader/membership` Show user's current membership.

+## Testing Payment

+* For one-off payment, login with a test account.
+A large highted banner will remind you the current mode.
+* For stripe payment, you must run the backend locally.
+The test/live mode is determined by Stripe's publishable key, which could only be provided when the backend is run locally.
+In such case, it doesn't matter whether you are using test account or not.

 ## Stripe Integration

 Stripe provides two versions of frontend SDK: